Osmose/phantomake/README.md

 Phantomake is a static site generator with specific goals:

-- Be distributed as a single, standalone executable
+- Distributed as a single, standalone executable
 - When run on an existing static site, will (in most cases) output the exact same site with no changes
 - Can reuse common code (headers/footers/common HTML) across several pages with templates and includes
 - Can do pagination (e.g. for blog listings)